Wrath of the Black Manta’s Anti-Drug Messages in Japanese

 I wonder who decided to insert this anti-drug text and why – surely there was some sort of conversation or meeting that sparked the decision.
 I’d love to get in touch with anyone who worked at Taito at the time!

-If you found this article interesting or helpful and know someone else who'd enjoy it, I hope you'll share it with them.
-Thanks!
+If you liked this post and know someone else who'd enjoy it, I hope you'll tell them about it.
+It'd be a great help!

 27 Comments